bertilmuth/moonwlker/README.md

 Moonwlker is a facade for the Jackson JSON library.

 It enables you to serialize and deserialize JSON objects without annotations in the classes.

-Right now, you can (de)serialize objects with an all arguments constructor, and type hierarchies.

 This is helpful if you don't have access to the classes, or don't want to annotate them to keep them free of JSON concerns.

+You can also (de)serialize objects with an all arguments constructor, without the need for a no-argument constructor or setters.
+And you can (de)serialize type hierarchies.

 *This project is in an early stage.
 The API may change.*